LAG1819/label-classification-repo/README.md

 example_text = "Autonomes Fahren ermöglicht es, dass Fahrzeuge selbstständig und ohne menschliches Eingreifen sicher auf den Straßen unterwegs sind." predict(language,example_text)
 ```
-**What it offers:** A basic framwork to develop and adapt to industry specific text classification problems.
+**What it offers:** A basic framwork to develop and adapt to industry specific labeling problems and using supervised machine-learning like classification on top.
 **What it doesn't offer:** The framework is designed for user-specific requirements and must be adapted accordingly before it can be used!

 ## Description